neerajnj10/soccer-analytics-with-python-mongoDB-and-R/README.md

 # soccer-analytics-with-python-mongoDB-elasticsearch-R
 Using **Python**, **NoSQL** (`mongoDB` & `elasticsearch`) and **R** for pipeline structure

-- The project is On-going... and would be updated here accordingly.

 This project is an idea put at work on pipe-lining individual tools/languages and skills for extracting the maximum capabilities of each of them.
 The languages used are `Python`, `NoSQl`, and `R` programming.